stmcf/CV/README.md

 I’m fascinated by code and the way it can make a difference in everyday life through building innovative, user-centred products.<br>

 The CodeClan experience has provided me with a foundation and I’m looking for a company that I can develop my progress, knowledge and understanding while making a difference from the start.
-My prior experience may be far cry from code however I have led or been part of successfully delivered construction projects for 16 years and look forward to utilising the collaboration and leadership skills developed in my next role in software.<br>
+My prior experience may be far cry from code however I have been part of, and led, successfully delivered construction projects for 16 years and I'm looking forward to bringing my collaboration and leadership skills to my next role in tech.<br>

 ## Experience